camh-/jobber/doc/design.md

 container will overlay `/proc` of the host.

-A job may be run isolated from the network with no network interfaces or may share all the host's network interfaces.
+A job may be run isolated from the network with no network interfaces or may share all the host's network interfaces - essentially the job runs with either an empty network namespace or shares the network namespace of the job executor.

+Every job runs in its own PID namespace - that is, it cannot see any process but itself and its children, and the PIDs it can see are independent of others on the system.

 Subsequent iterations of this project may add the ability to specify which network interfaces should be in the container.
 It is not planned to add any network overlay capability through veth or tun/tap devices such as is available with Kubernetes.

-Every job runs in its own PID namespace - that is, it cannot see any process but itself and its children, and the PIDs it can see are independent of others on the system.
+The mount namespace may be extended by modelling a volume concept to allow different storage and data to be mounted at different places in the job's filesystem namespace.
+None of this will be done for the initial implementation.

 ### Server/API